 The story goes like this: Put out a lot of light, which will attract bugs, and in turn, the bugs attract minnows or other small forage fish, which attract the crappie.
 And, it pretty much works that way, so long as you are in the right location.
-This is a very common practice on many larger reservoirs and lakes.
+This isn't a crappie fishing secret as much as a tried-and-true method common to most reservoirs and lakes.

-Table of Contents
+Table of Contents (clickable)

-- You need the right bait.
+- Bring the right equipment.

 - Buy and learn to use rod holders and slip bobbers for setting up multiple rods or poles.